 Easy Camping Food Ideas for Sides

-Blooming Onion: With come aluminum foil, Vidalia onions, butter, garlic, salt, and pepper, you can make this easy camping recipe over a campfire with little prep.
+Blooming Onion: With aluminum foil, Vidalia onions, butter, garlic, salt, and pepper, you can make this easy camping recipe over a campfire with little prep.